Medical Imaging Sciences/Sonography

 High-Demand Careers in Medical Imaging

-A Bachelor of Science in Medical Imaging Sciences from Georgian Court University and Rutgers opens the door to a wide range of rewarding healthcare careers.
+A Bachelor’s Degree in Medical Imaging Sciences from Georgian Court University opens the door to a wide range of rewarding healthcare careers.
 Medical imaging professionals are essential members of the healthcare team, using advanced technology to help diagnose, monitor, and treat patients.

 Diagnostic Medical Sonographer